-Exercise boosts diversity of gut bacteriaJune 9th, 2014 in Health /
+Exercise boosts diversity of gut bacteriaJune 9, 2014 in Medicine & Health / Health

 Exercise boosts the diversity of the bacteria found in the gut, indicates the first study of its kind published online in the journal Gut.

 This may have implications for overall long term health, says the author of a linked editorial.
 Reduced variation in gut microbes (microbiota) has been linked to obesity and other health problems, while increased diversity has been associated with a favourable metabolic profile and immune system response.